Introduction: The Silent Symphony of Life

 - Metabolic Disorders: These disorders, like diabetes, phenylketonuria (PKU), and inborn errors of metabolism, are often caused by genetic mutations that affect enzymes involved in specific metabolic pathways.

 - ObesityObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
 It’s not just about weight, but also about the amount of fat that accumulates in the body, especially around the belly.
-Etymology: The… Read More: Imbalances in energy metabolism can contribute to weight gain and obesity.
+Etymology: The word “obesity” has a long history, dating back to the… Read More: Imbalances in energy metabolism can contribute to weight gain and obesity.

 Chapter 4: Research Insights – Unlocking the Secrets of Metabolism